SenkoKitsune/universitynotes/UBC Second Year/UBC Second Year/ELEC/ELEC 204/Lecture 02.md

 | Planar circuit   | A circuit that can be drawn on a plane with no crossing branches                    |

 Two nodes connected only by a wire with no additional circuit components are considered only one node

+Kirchhoff's Current Law
+	The algebraic sum of the currents entering a node (or a closed boundary) is 0 The current entering a node may be regarded as positive while the currents leaving the node may be taken as negative KCL is based on the law of conservation of change Alternate statement of KCL:
+		For lumped circuits, the algebraic sum of the currents leaving a node (or a closed boundary) is zero